 1. Know your budget so you can pay rent

 First, it’s important to understand how much you can comfortably afford to pay.
-Typically, no more than about 30 percent of your monthly income should go towards your rent, according to the U.S. Department of Housing and Urban Development.
+Typically, no more than 30 percent of your monthly income should go towards your rent payments, according to the U.S. Department of Housing and Urban Development.
 For example, if you make $65,000 a year, you’d allocate $19,500 annually — or $1,625 per month — toward rent payments.
 Use our rent calculator to find out how much you can reasonably afford.

-If you’re worried you can’t afford an apartment on your own, you may want to find a roommate to share the cost of rent, utilities and household items with.
+If you’re worried you can’t afford an apartment on your own, you may want to find a roommate to share the security deposit and monthly rent, utilities and household expenses.
 Splitting a place with one or more roommates means you could get a bigger apartment in a building with more amenities.

 Generally, you can expect to pay higher rent if you want to live close to major metropolitan areas.
 However, your transportation costs and commuting time will increase if you move further away — so consider what’s more important to you.

-Whether you are taking a virtual tour or a self-guided tour, you’ll want to visit different apartments to find the one that best suits your needs, look at no more than five at a time.
+Whether you are taking a virtual tour or a self-guided tour, you’ll want to visit different apartments to find the one that best suits your needs.
+Try to limit your tours to no more than five at a time.
 Otherwise, the units will blur together and the process can become overwhelming.

 It’s a good idea to snap photos of the exteriors and interiors of each apartment and take a few notes during your tour so you can compare them later.
 Don’t forget to ask questions about the building as you visit, so you can collect as much information as possible that will help you decide which place works best for you.

-First-time renters often need to convince landlords they will be excellent tenants.
-Since you may not have a credit history yet, you’ll need some solid references who can vouch for you and help boost your chances of getting the apartment.
+First-time renters often need to convince landlords they’ll be excellent tenants.
+Since you may not have a rental history or credit history yet, you’ll need some solid personal references who can vouch for you and help boost your chances of getting the apartment.